TechneWare/SmarterMail.Cli/README.md

 	- `var result = await ExecuteRequest(httpMethod: HttpMethod.Post, requestUri: apiPath, requestObj: loginRequest);`
 - Convert the response into the C# IReponse object
 	- `var response = JsonConvert.DeserializeObject<LoginResponse>(result.data);`
-- If the response was not succesful, then populate the error data
+- If the response was not successful, then populate the error data
 	-
 ```
 response = new LoginResponse()